Raspberry Matcha Roll Cake

 For the Filling:

 - Unroll the cake so that it lays completely flat.
-Using an offset spatula, spread the Bonne Maman Raspberry Preserves into a very thin layer on the cake.
+Using an offset spatula, spread the Bonne Maman Raspberry Preserves into a very thin layer onto the cake.

 - In the bowl of a stand mixer, fitted with a whisk attachment, combine the heavy cream, powdered sugar, and vanilla extract.
 Beat over low speed, starting at slow speed and increasing to medium high, until thick and medium peaks form.
 The whipped cream should be on the slightly thicker side, as it will hold better in the final cake.
-Gently fold the mashed raspberries into the cream.
+In a small bowl, lightly mash the raspberries with a fork (chunks should be visible).
+Gently fold the mashed raspberries into the whipped cream mixture.

 - Cover lightly with plastic wrap and refrigerate until ready to serve.
-Just before serving, dust the cake and berries generously with confectioner’s sugar and serve immediately.
+Just before serving, dust the cake generously with confectioner’s sugar and garnish with additional raspberries as desired.
+Serve immediately.

 Tips for Success: